OnionUI/Onion/website/docs/07-apps/01-included-in-onion/retroarch.md

 ### <sub>Overclocking</sub>

-Onion's RetroArch includes overclocking features.
+Onion's RetroArch includes overclocking feature.
 There's no UI for it currently.
 This feature is described [in this post](https://github.com/OnionUI/Onion/issues/768#issuecomment-1659968668).